Skip to main content

 Before starting:

-• MinIO S3 API port (9000) must be accessible from the host running the Collector
+• The MinIO S3 API port (9000) must be reachable from the host running the Collector.

 What You'll Monitor